tanakrit-d/Appium-Swipe-Actions/README.md

                     self.perform_navigation_partial_y(action, self.lower_bound, self.upper_bound)
 ```

-## To-Do
-- Write tests (lol)
-- Publish as a library

 ## Understanding Element Location
-Elements have two attributes: Position and Size.
+Elements have two attributes: position and size.
 The position within the viewport is the top-left-point.

 We can then use the element size to determine where it occupies relative to the view-port position.